popdemtech/smartsite/walkthrough.md

 ---

 ## Git
 Git is the industry-leading version control management tool.
-It provides character by change tracking and syncing of changes between local and shared environment.
+It provides character by character change tracking and syncing of changes between local and shared environment.
 Git commands and algorithms warrant a deep dive of their own.
 This walkthrough provides the simplest possible `git` workflow for a solo developer.

 A useful advantage are the branching and merge strategies provided by Git which allow for multiple developers to work within the same codebase while keeping in sync with other developers' changes.
 For a solo developer, these strategies are useful in organizing product development and capturing each incremental change in a visualizable format.